 It took me a long time to find a shampoo soap recipe that worked for my hair.
-Kevin, my husband and partner in the business isn’t very effusive about many things but he is about this shampoo bar.
+Kevin, my husband and partner in the business isn’t very effusive about many things but he is about my shampoo bars (he likes the Rosemary Shampoo Bar best).
 He loves how convenient it is, that he isn’t forced to use more than he needs, how it feels clean and adds body to his hair.

 Before liquid shampoo, soap bars were the norm.
 I love this version of my shampoo bar with honey – which is a great humectant – and the orange blossom fragrance.
 Argan and Jojoba is used in high-end hair conditioners.

 WHO IS MY ORANGE HONEY SHAMPOO BAR FOR?

 This Shampoo Bar is especially great for people who want to add body to the hair.
 It also seems to make my hair curl.